Vector Ecology and Environment

 Activities

-Currently, we are analyzing the population genetic structures of Aedes aegypti in Africa.
-This study has already revealed that the genetic structures of mosquito populations in dengue fever endemic areas are distinct.
-We are also working on the genetic structure of the Ae.aegypti populations population that was introduced in Republic of Mozambique and the Democratic Republic of the Congo in the recent years.
-This study will reveal their origins and introduction pathways.
+Currently, we are studying the population genetic structures of Aedes aegypti population in Africa.
+Our study has revealed that mosquito populations in dengue endemic areas exhibit distinct the genetic patterns.
+We are also studying the genetic structures of the Aedes albopictus populations that were recently introduced in Republic of Mozambique and the Democratic Republic of Congo.
+This research aims to reveal their origins and introduction pathways, and to understand the dynamics of urban Aedes population.

-For reducing malaria risk, we are evaluating the effectiveness of new insecticides and tools in Kenya and Malawi.
-We are also developing malaria prediction models and dengue prediction models using deep learning methods.
+For reducing malaria risk, we are evaluating the effectiveness of new insecticides and vector control tools in Kenya and Malawi.
+We are also developing malaria and dengue outbreak prediction models incorporating climate and vector components.

 Recent main research achievement